These are some of the locations you should visit in Gothenburg, to learn more about the history of the city.

 Skansen Kronan

-In addition to the wall, two twin bastions were build on the outside: Skansen Kronan (west) and Skansen Lejonet (east).
+Two twin bastions were build outside of the wall: Skansen Kronan (west) and Skansen Lejonet (east).

 The hill where Skansen Kronan is situated has seen fortifications since 1640, starting with a simple wooden fort called Juteskrämman.
 Skansen Kronan itself was introduced in 1698 with 23 guns and very thick walls.
 Ironically the fortress was never attacked and the guns were never used until the fortress was decommissioned in 1806.